quozd/awesome-dotnet/README.md

 * [Warden](https://github.com/warden-stack/Warden) - Define "health checks" for your applications, resources and infrastructure.
 Keep your Warden on the watch
 * [ByteSize](https://github.com/omar/ByteSize) - ByteSize is a utility class that makes byte size representation in code easier by removing ambiguity of the value being represented.
 ByteSize is to bytes what System.TimeSpan is to time.
 * [Jot](https://github.com/anakic/jot) - a library for persisting and restoring application state (a better alternative to .settings files).
 * [Mediator.Net](https://github.com/mayuanyang/Mediator.Net) - A simple mediator for .Net for sending command, publishing event and request response with pipelines supported
+* [Enums.NET](https://github.com/TylerBrinkley/Enums.NET) - Enums.NET is a high-performance type-safe .NET enum utility library

 ## MVVM